nextlevelshit/web-coding-classes/WCC-Session-1/README.md

 There is a lot of information about the current state of that web page visible.
 In a later session we're going to have a closer look on this topics, but don't hesitate to play around.

+### Questions

+1. What are the most popular web browsers?
+2. Which was the first graphical web browser ever?
+3. In which language are the most web browsers developed?
+4. Which short-cut is used to focus the [address bar](../WCC-Glossary/README.md#address-bar)?

+### Quests

+*For verification make a screenshot of your results.
+Remember, your changes are only locally and do not persist.
+After closing the tab, window or browser your changes are gone.*

+1. Open any news website and change the headline into something funny.
+2. Openy any online shop and change any image.

 ## Creating Accounts

 > Web developers are not alone.